haskell/cabal/cabal-install/README.md

 information.

 The `cabal-install` package provides a command line tool named `cabal`.
-It uses the `Cabal` library and provides a convenient user interface to the Cabal/[Hackage] build automation and package management system.
+It uses the `Cabal` library and provides a user interface to the Cabal/[Hackage] build automation and package management system.
 It can build and install both local and remote packages, including dependencies.